mtrogman/harassarr/README.md

 # Features

 harassarr uses discord and email to notify (harass) users that their subscription is due for a renewal.
-If the subscription lapses then the user will automatically be removed.
+If the subscription lapses then the user will automatically be removed from plex and the discord role.

 # Installation and setup